Top 5 Best States to Apply for Disability Benefits in 2024

 As of January 2024, Utah replaced Kansas as being the hardest state to get Social Security disability benefits in 2024. hardest state to get disability

 As of the most recent data released to the public by the SSA (February 2024), Utah had an approval rate of 44.64%—1 percentage point lower than the national average.
 While applying for disability benefits in Utah might not be advantageous for getting your claim approved, it does not mean that it's impossible to get approved for benefits in this state.
-Despite Utah's low approval rate, there a many people living in Utah who do get approved for disability.
+Despite Utah's low approval rate, there are many people living in Utah who do get approved for disability.
 This is because getting approved for disability relies on each applicant's disabling condition(s), circumstances, and situation.

 Nevada has the second-worst SSD application approval rate in the U.S., with only 50.64% of applications getting approved (as of February 2024).

-2 Minutes To See If You Qualify
+Take 2 Minutes To See If You Qualify

 If you feel that you may qualify for disability benefits, regardless of what state you live in, it is always worth it to apply.
 And, when applying for benefits, it is also wise to consult with a disability advocate or attorney.

-A disability attorney is an irreplaceable—and often is an invaluable—resource when filing out disability benefit applications, making sure paperwork is organized, and, if necessary, assisting you in the appeals process.
+A disability attorney is an irreplaceable—and often is an invaluable—resource when filling out disability benefit applications, making sure paperwork is organized, and, if necessary, assisting you in the appeals process.
 You’ll need to consult the SSA’s Blue Book listing to determine what records and medical documentation are necessary for your application for SSD benefits.
 Thus, it is not uncommon for people to say that working with a disability attorney and/or advocate is one of (1) the best ways to get and/or (2) signs your disability claim will be approved.

 So, to give yourself the best chance at receiving the assistance you deserve, speak with a disability attorney today by filling out the Free Case Evaluation form on this page right now—all at zero cost to you.
 Use our Social Security benefits calculator to see how much you could be able to earn in disability benefits.